 - Conservation Cores: Reducing the Energy of Mature Computations

 Ganesh Venkatesh, Jack Sampson, Nathan Goulding, Saturnino Garcia, Vladyslav Bryksin, Jose Lugo-Martinez, Steven Swanson, and Michael Bedford Taylor

 ASPLOS 2010: Proceedings of the 15th International Conference on Architectural Support for Programming Languages and Operating Systems, Mar.
 2010

 My advisors are Steven Swanson and Michael Taylor.
 With their combined forces our group is unstoppable.

 I'm a big fan of the Vim text editor.
-Here is my configuration file.
+Here is my configuration file with many helpful shortcuts.

 I also wrote this summary of GNU Screen commands to help new users.

 I grew up in New Mexico and I love the southwest.
 I went to New Mexico Tech as an undergraduate, where I made a name for myself as a kilted mountaineer, among other things.
 Now I bum around on the beaches of southern California, when I'm not stuck in the lab.